stefanadisurya/instrums/README.md

 ![Thumbnail](https://user-images.githubusercontent.com/64721275/118392956-80472e00-b666-11eb-9778-13be41efc7ed.png)

 It is an iOS app to help people identify music instrument sounds through mini quiz.
 The rules are very simple, you just have to score 10 to finish the quiz.
-Below are the technologies behind Instrums:
+It was made using Swift, and below are the technologies behind Instrums:
 - :iphone: UIKIt
 - :trumpet: AVFoundation
 - :books: CoreData